GXLW/Auto-test/README.md

-# Stepik auto-test
+# Auto-test
-Hello, it's auto-test
+Hello, it's auto-test for the Stepik course